-- The project must be located entirely within Los Angeles County and within any geographic restriction for funding or rental assistance. - The project must demonstrate financial feasibility and positive cash flow for at least 20 years. - The project must ensure integration of the Target Population in the community by demonstrating adequate proximity to transportation, services, and other amenities. - Proposed projects must demonstrate that Assisted Units are integrated with other units in the project and not located in their own separate floors or areas of the building.
+- The project must be located entirely within Los Angeles County. - Projects must be located within the LACDA's HOME Participating Jurisdiction, as long as the jurisdiction has not received a direct allocation of HOME-ARP funds.
+Projects in eligible jurisdictions may be confirmed via the LACDA's NOFA 29 Map. - The project must demonstrate financial feasibility and positive cash flow for at least 20 years. - The project must ensure integration of the Target Population in the community by demonstrating adequate proximity to transportation, services, and other amenities.

-- Applicants must facilitate or provide regular community-building activities and architectural design features that promote tenant interaction; and - The supportive services and property management plans must document policies that promote participation by tenants in community activities and impose no restrictions on tenants that are not otherwise required by other project funding sources or would not be common in other unsubsidized rental housing in the community. - Projects that are currently subject to affordability covenants or agreements are not eligible unless the affordability period is expiring within five (5) years of the NOFA application due date. - For projects developed on land owned by or formerly owned by the LACDA or County of Los Angeles, at least 49% of the total units must be reserved for an eligible Special Needs population. - Projects must be new construction, acquisition and operation, or acquisition with rehabilitation. - A rehabilitation project must: - Submit at the time of NOFA application a Capital Needs Assessment that meets the requirements of current CTCAC regulations. - Provide new affordable units to the housing stock. - Not displace low-income households, or remove low-income units from the housing stock, unless the project provides for a two- (2) toone (1) unit replacement. - Projects seeking capital funds must not have received an award of tax credits (as applicable) or commenced construction.
-Per HUD guidelines, projects that are only seeking PBVASH Vouchers may be in predevelopment or be completed (but not in construction).
+- Proposed projects must demonstrate that Assisted Units are integrated with other units in the project and not located in their own separate floors or areas of the building. - Applicants must facilitate or provide regular community-building activities and architectural design features that promote tenant interaction; and - The supportive services and property management plans must document policies that promote participation by tenants in community activities and impose no restrictions on tenants that are not otherwise required by other project funding sources or would not be common in other unsubsidized rental housing in the community. - Property Management Plans must be consistent with Housing First practices as required by Welfare and Institutions Code Section 8255(b) and described in more detail in the Supportive Services Criteria Supplemental Document. - Tenant screening standards for the Special Needs units, including criminal background, housing history, and financial screening criteria (e.g., rental or other debt), must not be stricter than those used by the Public Housing Authority (PHA) that has jurisdiction over the location of the project site. - Projects that are currently subject to affordability covenants or agreements are not eligible unless the affordability period is expiring within five (5) years of the NOFA application due date. - For projects developed on land owned by or formerly owned by the LACDA or County of Los Angeles, at least 49% of the total units must be reserved for an eligible Special Needs population. - Projects must be new construction, acquisition and operation, or acquisition with rehabilitation. - A rehabilitation project must: - Submit at the time of NOFA application a Capital Needs Assessment that meets the requirements of current CTCAC regulations. - Provide new affordable units to the housing stock. - Not displace low-income households, or remove units from the housing stock, unless the project provides for a two- (2) to-one (1) unit replacement. - Projects seeking capital funds must not have submitted a current application for tax credits, received an award of tax credits, or commenced construction.